Holly: Culture

-Holly – more specifically the European holly, Ilex aquifolium – is commonly referenced at Christmas time, and is often referred to by the name Christ's thorn.
-In many Western Christian cultures, holly is a traditional Christmas decoration, used especially in wreaths and illustrations, for instance on Christmas cards.
+Holly – specifically the European holly, Ilex aquifolium – is commonly referenced at Christmas time, and is often referred to by the name Christ's thorn.
+In many Western Christian cultures, holly is used as a traditional Christmas decoration, used especially in wreaths and illustrations, for instance on Christmas cards.
 Since medieval times the plant has carried a Christian symbolism, as expressed in the traditional Christmas carol "The Holly and the Ivy", in which the holly represents Jesus and the ivy represents the Virgin Mary.
 Angie Mostellar discusses the Christian use of holly at Christmas, stating that:

 In heraldry, holly is used to symbolize truth.
 The Norwegian municipality of Stord has a yellow twig of holly in its Coat-of-arms.

 The Druids held that "leaves of holly offered protection against evil spirits" and thus "wore holly in their hair".

 In the Harry Potter novels, holly is used as the wood in Harry's wand.

 In some traditions of Wicca, the Holly King is one of the faces of the Sun God.
 He is born at midsummer and rules from Mabon to Ostara.

+In the Irish language, the words mac cuilinn mean 'son of holly'.
+Common anglicized forms of this arose; last names such as McCullen, McCullion, McQuillan, and MacCullion, which are quite common surnames in some areas.

+Medicinal use

+Gan Mao Ling (simplified Chinese: 感冒灵; traditional Chinese: 感冒靈) is a Chinese herbal medication alleged to be effective in the early stages of cold or flu, and one main ingredient is the root of the Ilex.
+It’s a commonly used and widely known medication in Traditional Chinese Medicine.

+The ingredients of the remedy are: